isomerpages/moe-jpjc/_curriculum/Character and Citizenship Edu/Citizenship Education.md

 <p></p><figure><img src="/images/Curriculum/CCE%20%20%20Citizenship%20Education/Dialogue_4_jpeg.jpg"><figcaption>Minister Chee Hong Tat in dialogue with JC2 students</figcaption></figure><p></p>

 <li><b>National Service (NS) Engagement</b><br>
 The NS Engagement sessions aim to prepare students for National Service.
 For the boys, speakers from CMPB and MINDEF are invited to share insights on the pre-enlistment and vocation selection process, along with alumni who share their NS experiences with their juniors.
-For the girls, officers from the SAF Volunteer Corps and the Army Recruitment Centre are invited to share the various opportunities available for them to serve the nation.</li>
+For the girls, officers from the SAF Volunteer Corps and/or the Army Recruitment Centre are invited to share the various opportunities available for them to serve the nation.</li>

 <p></p><figure><img src="/images/JPJC%20Experience/Co%20Curriculum/CCE/Citizen%20Education/n7.jpg">Alumnus sharing his NS experiences</figure><p></p>